Swiss Foreign Affairs Minister calls for renewed disarmament efforts

 He urged the UN Secretary-General to “take ambitious and targeted measures” in today’s polarised world and said that the international security situation had become “much more unstable” since the end of the Cold War.

-He called the city of Geneva an “international centre for dialogue and peace” which played an important role in helping to combat the many challenges the planet faced today.
+He called the city of Geneva an “international centre for dialogue and peace” which played an important role in helping to combat the many challenges the planet faces today.

 Cassis particularly pointed out the risk of nuclear conflict and called on North Korea to comply with UN Security Council resolutions regarding disarmament.
 North Korea should cease its development of nuclear weapons and ballistic missiles, he said.

-+Find out why Switzerland holds of signing nuclear ban treaty
++Find out why Switzerland holds off on signing nuclear ban treaty

 And aside from sanctions, Cassis said it was “essential to maintain dialogue to reach a political solution” and said that Bern is ready to facilitate a dialogue between North and South Korea.